ScaleWeather/floccus/CONTRIBUTE.md

 All functions in the crate should meet the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) to the gratest possible extent.

+## Input checking

-Therefore all functions should validate that their inputs are within a reasonable range.
+All functions should validate that their inputs are within a reasonable range.
+If values are out of range

 ### Constants